mtanghu/LEAP/README.md

 ## Local Additive Attention (or Windowed Attention)

 While it may make sense to "generate a global attention vector for each token in a sequence", this runs into trouble when potentially more local information is needed (like part-of-speech, subject in a sentence, modifiers for nouns, correct conjugation for verbs, preposition agreement with nouns, etc.).
 To remedy this we can simply apply the Additive Attention mechanism to a limited backward context.
 The principle for this is exactly the same as local scaled-dot product Attention where you can find [a diagram and code from lucidrains](https://github.com/lucidrains/local-attention) this is also explored in [Longformer](https://arxiv.org/pdf/2004.05150.pdf).
-Unfortunately though, local attention will cost $O(N*k)$ where $k$ is the size of the backwards context (or in other words, the number of previous tokens to consider--or attend to--for each token), and it can be unclear whether this really improves over $O(N^2)$ (with full scaled dot product attention) when taking into consideration that certainly longer sequences (i.e. bigger $N$) will require larger $k$ to get the good performance (this is discussed in [Longformer](https://arxiv.org/pdf/2004.05150.pdf) as a natural tradeoff).
-This would even apply to our linear Additive Attention method *if implemented naively*, again we can use some mathematical trickery (like in the previous section) to achieve $O(N)$ *independent of k* (!!!) something that Katharpoulos et al. (2020) had not considered.
+Unfortunately though, local attention will cost O(N*k) where k is the size of the backwards context (or in other words, the number of previous tokens to consider--or attend to--for each token), and it can be unclear whether this really improves over O(N^2) (with full scaled dot product attention) when taking into consideration that certainly longer sequences (i.e. bigger N) will require larger k to get the good performance (this is discussed in [Longformer](https://arxiv.org/pdf/2004.05150.pdf) as a natural tradeoff).
+This would even apply to our linear Additive Attention method *if implemented naively*, again we can use some mathematical trickery (like in the previous section) to achieve O(N) *independent of k* (!!!) something that Katharpoulos et al. (2020) had not considered.

-First let us reconsider equation 5 (which is the Additive Attention equation) for a local/windowed version which only considers the previous $k$ tokens (including itself)
+First let us reconsider equation 5 (which is the Additive Attention equation) for a local/windowed version which only considers the previous k tokens (including itself)

 $$
 	(9)\ \boldsymbol{g_i} =  {\sum\limits_{\ell=max(i-k-1,\ 0)}^{i}exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}}) *\boldsymbol{x_\ell} \over \sum\limits_{\ell=max(i-k-1,\ 0)}^{i} exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}})}
 $$

-Note that we need to use a $max$ in case the backwards context or "window" is non-existent or paritally non-existent for $i < k$.
+Note that we need to use a *max* in case the backwards context or "window" is non-existent or paritally non-existent for $i < k$.
 Then to calculate this with linear time complexity, we simply rewrite the sum, but this time, un-simplifying!

 $$
-	(10)\
+	(10)\ \
 \boldsymbol{g_i} =  {\sum\limits_{\ell=0}^{i}exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}}) *\boldsymbol{x_\ell} - \sum\limits_{\ell=0}^{max(i-k,\ -1)}exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}}) *\boldsymbol{x_\ell}
 		\over
 \sum\limits_{\ell=0}^{i} exp(\boldsymbol{w}^T \boldsymbol{x_\ell} / \sqrt{d_{model}}) -\sum\limits_{\ell=0}^{max(i-k, -1)} exp(\boldsymbol{w}^T \boldsymbol{x_j} / \sqrt{d_{model}})}